Graduate Resident Director

 Graduate Resident Director - Position Description

-- Assist with the recruitment, selection, and training of student staff.
+- Assist with the recruitment, selection, training, and evaluation of student staff.

-- Participate in on-call duty rotation, providing 24-hour crisis response.
+- Participate in on-call duty rotation, providing 24-hour crisis and emergency response.

-- Coordinate all staff programming efforts to meet the needs of the residence hall community and make sure all programming requirements are met.
+- Coordinate staff community development and programming efforts to meet the needs of the residence hall community and make sure all community development requirements are met.

 - Maintain programming budget and coordinate programming purchases.